moleculerjs/site/source/docs/serializers.md

     serializer: new ProtoBufSerializer()
 });
 ```
-{% note info Depedencies %}
+{% note info Dependencies %}
 To use this serializer install the `protobufjs` module with `npm install protobufjs --save` command.
 {% endnote %}

 ## Custom serializer
 You can also create your custom serializer module.
-We recommend you that copy the source of [JSONSerializer](src/serializers/json.js) and implement the `serialize` and `deserialize` methods.
+We recommend you that copy the source of [JSONSerializer](https://github.com/ice-services/moleculer/blob/master/src/serializers/json.js) and implement the `serialize` and `deserialize` methods.